telerik/fiddler-everywhere-docs/knowledge-base/filter-traffic.md

 ## Bypassing the Proxy

 While bypassing the proxy is not technically related to filtering, requests to specific domains may not go through the Fiddler proxy but directly through the upstream proxy.
 As a result, these sessions won't pollute your **Live Traffic** tab.
-You can set a list of domains to bypass (not available for processes) through the [**Connections** menu]({%slug connections-submenu%}).
+You can set a list of domains to bypass through the [**Connections** menu]({%slug connections-submenu%}) or, alternatively, you can add URL to the bypass list while using the context menu.